 Here are some of the kick butt features that came on this Car!

 However, the all-electric range for commuting is great for train station and commuters less than 30 miles.
 If you have a charger where you park at work than disregard.
 However, to drain the battery and get into hybrid mode takes a lot of highway driving.
 It was an impressive plugin hybrid.
 However, a Chevy Volt can do over 53 miles pure EV so as they say “I’m confused!”
 Yet do realize if you charge regularly this car every day and night you can easily run for weeks if not monthly on just all EV which is cheaper versus gas.
 Although, it has a real range of over yes over the reported 590 miles.

 As Hyundai reported:

-Hyundai also uses a lithium-ion polymer battery pack which is 20 percent lighter than non-polymer lithium-ion batteries.
+Furthermore, Hyundai also uses a lithium-ion polymer battery pack for this plugin hybrid.
+That’s a pack which is 20 percent lighter than non-polymer lithium-ion batteries.
 Bonus is it can also be shaped “more optimally to the interior than standard cell format batteries.
 This also provides lower memory sensitivity, excellent charge and discharge efficiency, and outstanding maximum output.”

 Finally, Dollar for dollar this is not bad with base model starting at the $25,835 Ioniq plug-in hybrid with $4,000 in federal or state tax credits that can be applied.
 So check with your dealers knowledge and ask what’s the tax credit.
 Please note the car tested was $32,985.